 Daly faces a maximum sentence of 40 years in prison.

-Daly was injured during the attack when the Border Patrol agent returned gunfire, striking the defendant.
+Daly sustained injuries during the attack when the Border Patrol agent returned gunfire, striking the defendant in an act of self-defense.
 Each charge carries a maximum sentence of 20-years in prison and a $250,000 fine.

 At around 11:30 pm on February 21, the Border Patrol agent encountered Daly while on patrol in Stewartson, a town roughly 13 miles from Pittsburgh, according to an FBI affidavit.
 He initiated a traffic stop, and Daly provided his driver's license.
 The defendant then drove away, and the BP agent followed from a distance.

-The Border Patrol agent returned fire with his service weapon, striking Daly, who crashed the vehicle into a snowbank near the Port of Entry after being hit.
+The Border Patrol agent returned fire with his service weapon, striking Daly, who crashed his vehicle into a snowbank near the Port of Entry after being hit.
 The extent of Daly's injuries is not yet known.
-Daly was transferred to a local hospital and continues receiving medical care while under guard.
-It is unclear if the Border Patrol agent sustained injuries.
+Daly, who was the sole occupant in the vehicle, was transferred to a local hospital and continues receiving medical care while under guard.
+The Border Patrol agent survived the attempted killing and sustained no injuries, authorities said.

 Authorities recovered a Smith & Wesson SD9 2.0 handgun and assorted ammunition from Daly's vehicle, according to the affidavit.